Why are Wheat (Paris Milling) Prices so high?

 What are the short-term drivers of Wheat (Paris Milling) prices?

-Over the 1 Month horizon the outlook is bearish due to drivers such as: - Long term price trends - Global Wheat Ending Stocks - The shape of the futures curve Br(None) The top contrary drivers for the 1 Month horizon are: - Grain imports to Mexico - EWMA-based technical analysis
+Over the 1 Month horizon the outlook is moderately bullish due to drivers such as: - MSCI Emerging Markets Europe Index - Seasonality trends for the prediction month of year Br(None) The top contrary drivers for the 1 Month horizon are: - Grain imports to Indonesia - Grain imports to Egypt - Long term price trends

 What are the long-term drivers of Wheat (Paris Milling) prices?

-Over the 1 Year horizon the outlook is bullish due to drivers such as: - Long term price trends - The shape of the futures curve - The net positions of speculators on Euronext - Seasonality trends for the prediction month of year Br(None) The top contrary drivers for the 1 Year horizon are: - Grain exports from Russian Federation
+Over the 1 Year horizon the outlook is bullish due to drivers such as: - The shape of the futures curve - Satellite-observed activity in Lower Austria (Austria) - Global Wheat Production Stocks Br(None) The top contrary drivers for the 1 Year horizon are: - Grain exports from Russian Federation - EWMA-based technical analysis

 Will the price of Wheat (Paris Milling) go up?